HantigC/notes/papers/Alexnet.md

 ## TLDR
 1. CNN rchitecture for image classification.
+2. CNNs have 11x11, 5x5, 3x3  filters
+3. The network is split across two GPUs
-2. chieves best top-1 error (by a high margin)
+4. Achieves best top-1 error (by a high margin)
-3. Uses ReLU, Dropout, and channel-wise normalization
+5. Uses ReLU, Dropout, and channel-wise normalization
+6. The vectors extracted from similar images display high cosine similarity

 ## Architecture